Skip to content

 Cumulative attrition is calculated based on the total number of room nights in your combined room block.

-For instance, if you have reserved 1,000 room nights over a five-night period with an 80% cumulative attrition rate, you would be responsible for paying for 800 rooms.
+For instance, if you have reserved 1,000 room nights over a five-night period.
+With an 80% cumulative attrition rate, you would be responsible for paying for 800 rooms.

 Attrition Schedule